khoaxtru20/khoaxtru20.github.io/_posts/2017-12-05-projection-mapping.md

 layout: post
 title:  "The Mini Windy City"
 date:   2017-12-05
-tags: [design, adobe after effects, cinema 4d, mad mapper, projection mapping, collaboration, northwestern]
+tags: [design, adobe after effects, cinema 4d, madmapper, projection mapping, collaboration, northwestern]
 ---
-*This post is under construction*
+*This post is under construction.*

 ### The Project
 In the fall, I worked with Northwestern's Knight Lab to design a data visualization project using projection mapping technology and techniques.
 The team came up with a prototype that portrayed energy usage in Illinois.